Helianthella/evol-gitpod/README.md

 - `GITLAB_NAME`: your GitLab username
 - `GIT_AUTHOR_NAME`: the author name to use whit git
 - `GIT_AUTHOR_EMAIL`: the author email to use whit git
+- `CUSTOM_MODS`: the repo URL containing your custom mods

+## Custom modifications
+The `CUSTOM_MODS` variable can be set to a git repository that contains custom modifications.
+The repository must contain a Makefile, which will be called with `make` (default target) after the workspace starts up.